vargaeric/class-incremental-learning/README.md

 # Master Thesis Progress Tracking

+## Week 18 (06.24 - 06.30)

+This week (or more precisely today), we refactored how the density selection criterion was implemented, which required us to rerun the experiments.
+Additionally, we have implemented a visualization for all exemplar selections.
+Lastly, we made small refactorings to the folder and file structures of the repository.

 ## Week 17 (06.17 - 06.23)

 We have made several modifications this week: adjusted the code to handle various